 Agile research is a powerful methodology that can help inform business initiatives within hours, so it’s best suited for product design, development, and positioning decisions.
 It can be used alone but works well when used in conjunction with other research methods to make decisions with confidence because larger decisions with the potential for greater business risk will require more data.

-The following questions can help you determine the optimal test size based on the decision you are looking to make using agile research including Feedback Loop’s platform:
+The following questions can help you determine the optimal test size based on the decision you are looking to make using agile research:

 Decisions become more impactful as you get closer to launch so customers will typically require more participants for their tests as they move along the product development process.
 However, it is critical to start testing early in the process so you set yourself up for success from the beginning and avoid the need to pivot later in the cycle, which is challenging and costly.